 Here, many websites share the same physical server but are hosted on separate virtual servers and have their own dedicated set of resources.

-A VPS hosting plan gives you the flexibility of configuring the server according to your requirements.
+A VPS hosting plan plan gives you the flexibility of configuring the server according to your requirements.
 Although VPS allocates a separate virtual server, your website can still be somewhat affected by traffic spike on other websites.

 Dedicated Server Hosting